 BAHAMAS PARADISE CRUISE LINE

-UPDATED JULY 22: Bahamas Paradise Cruise Line has announced it will continue its pause in operations, suspending all sailings until Sept.
-30, 2020.
+UPDATED OCT.
+20 Bahamas Paradise Cruise Line has extended its temporary suspension of operations to Dec.
+18, 2020.
 For more information go to bahamasparadisecruise.com.

-UPDATED JULY 8: Carnival has extended its operational pause in North America through Sept.
-30. As with previous pause announcements, passengers who want to move their booking to a later date can opt for a rebooking offer that combines a future cruise credit (FCC) with either a US$300 or $600 onboard credit (OBC), or a full refund.
-The process is fully automated so that guests can submit their preference online and they have until May 31, 2021 to make a selection.
+As with previous pause announcements, passengers who want to move their booking to a later date can opt for a rebooking offer that combines a future cruise credit (FCC) with either a US$300 or $600 onboard credit (OBC), or a full refund.
+The process is fully automated so that guests can submit their preference online.
 Carnival has also announced a delayed delivery date for its new ship Mardi Gras, forcing the cruise line to cancel departures scheduled for Nov.
 14, 2020 to Jan.
 30, 2021 out of Port Canaveral.
-More details about Mardi Gras cancellations and other deployment changes can be found here.
-Carnival’s latest updates are at https://www.carnival.com/

 UPDATED JULY 21: Celebrity Cruises has suspended all global sailings through Sept.
 30. Passengers can choose between a 125% Future Cruise Credit or a refund.
 More details are at https://www.celebritycruises.